-TUI Travel plc owns many of Europe’s best-known holiday brands including Thomson and First Choice.
-It is also where I held my first position as a UX Designer.
-This position was specifically for Thomson Holidays and was the first UX position at the company.
+TUI Travel plc owns many of Europe’s best-known holiday brands including Thomson and First Choice (prior to its UK brand consolidation exercise in September 2017).
+It was at TUI where I held my first position as a UX Designer.
+The position was specifically for Thomson Holidays and the first UX position at the company.

 During my time there, I was responsible for various project and BAU activities.
 One of the most memorable was the creation of a Mental Model which was used as an input into a large re-platforming project.

 A Mental Model is a diagram whereby the top part is a visual depiction of the behaviour an audience exhibits when trying to achieve a particular goal, in this case experiencing a successful holiday.
 The bottom part of the model shows how these behaviours are currently supported; opportunities are identified when there are unsupported behaviours.

 To create the top part of the Mental Model, we identified potential groups of people who approach holidays differently via an in-house workshop and used this as the basis for our recruitment.